Regulations for Special PhD Fellowship

 German nomenclature: Besonderes Doktorstipendium des Fonds für Wissenschaftliche Forschung – Flandern (FWO).

 Dutch nomenclature: Bijzondere Doctoraatsbeurs van het Fonds Wetenschappelijk Onderzoek – Vlaanderen (FWO).

 §1.
 A special temporary fellowship, without any obligation to repay, can be granted to PhD candidates, in order to help them complete their research, with a view to obtaining a PhD by thesis.

 §2.
 The candidates must be employed in a permanent position.
 They must be able to obtain study leave (for scientific activities or for activities of general interest) or unpaid leave (not a sabbatical) for one year, with the guarantee of being able to return to their job at the end of this period of leave.

-Due to the specific aim of the Special PhD fellowship, those working in scientific research (*) at the time of application are not eligible to apply.
+Persons cannot apply for a special PhD fellowship if they have previously, even if only partially, been the beneficiary of an FWO predoctoral fellowship.
+Due to the specific aim of the special PhD fellowship, those working in scientific research (*) at the time of application are not eligible to apply.